ashtonw7/writing-with-no-purpose/posts/metal-detector.md

 That’s why you never see old people jumping.
 Old people have learned that lesson–there’s no money to be made in jumping around everywhere, so why bother?

-But you do see old people doing is using metal detectors.
+But you do see old people doing using metal detectors.
 You can find a lot of metal on the ground, and some of it’s probably worth money.

 Youth is fleeting, so you might as well start acting old now.
 That’s why I decided to buy myself a metal detector.